LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/Misc/using-liveperson-sdk-android-manual.md

 ### Step 5 - LivePerson Events

-1. Intents Handler - In order to listen to LivePerson basic messaging events (via BroadcastReceiver) and respond via callback accordingly, we will have to add a class that will handle those events.
+1. Intents Handler — In order to listen to LivePerson basic messaging events (via BroadcastReceiver) and respond via callback accordingly, we will have to add a class that will handle those events.

-* **Create a class and name it - IntentsHandler (or any other name of your choosing)**
+* **Create a class and name it “IntentsHandler” (or any other name of your choosing)**

 ```java
 public class IntentsHandler {